lh3/ksw2/README.md

 right-aligned.
 In addition to plain implementations of the algorithms, KSW2 also provides implementations using SSE2 and SSE4.1 intrinsics.
-It adopted [Hajime Suzuki][hs]'s [formulation][hs-eq] which enables 16-way SSE parallelization regardless of the maximum score of the alignment.
+It adopted [Hajime Suzuki][hs]'s [formulation][hs-eq] which enables 16-way SSE parallelization for the most part, regardless of the maximum score of the alignment.

 ## Why